-In this work, we showed that data-driven feature selection methods can significantly improve computer-aided diagnosis of dementia.
-Especially recursive feature elimination on the SVM significance map works well but the performance improvement is still limited.
+In this study, we showed that data-driven feature selection methods can significantly improve computer-aided diagnosis of dementia.
+Especially, RFE on the SVM significance map works well but the performance improvement is still limited.
 More research and more data with a ground truth diagnosis is needed to further improve these methods for application in clinical diagnosis systems.